-Tempus is focused on serving around 2,800 corporate clients through our offices in the US.
+Tempus is focused on serving more than 2,900 corporate clients through its offices in the US.
 Its main business is to carry out foreign exchange transactions and payments.
-In 2018, it processed a volume over \$1.9 billion dollars in import and export operations.
-Tempus only provides the foreign exchange operation service; therefore, it concentrates all its resources on being a specialist in this area offering services that allow it to stand out in the market.
+In 2019, it processed over \$2,200 million dollars.
+Tempus only provides the foreign exchange service, and therefore, it concentrates all its resources on being a specialist in this area offering services that allow it to stand out in the market.

-In 2018, some initiatives were applied to expand the client portfolio from small traditional and small business niche to medium-sized and large corporations.
+In 2019, some initiatives were applied to expand the client portfolio from small traditional and small business niche to medium-sized and large corporations.
 Likewise, we renewed the Tempus Online digital platform, through which our clients can carry out their foreign exchange and international payments operations, among other services.

 On the other hand, the sales model "Operators - Advisors" continued to be implemented.
 This model improves the service and the prospection of clients through the specialization of each function.
-As Operators focus on clients' daily transactions, they develop a deeper understanding of their needs and offer more appropriate solutions; while the Advisors focus on acquiring new accounts and ensuring that their existing accounts continue to receive a high level of service from the Operators.
+As Operators focus on clients' daily transactions, they develop a deeper understanding of their needs and offer more appropriate solutions, while the Advisors focus on acquiring new accounts and ensuring that their existing accounts continue receiving a high level of service from the Operators.
+Furthermore, the reorganization of the company and the organization of sales position us towards further growth in the future.
+We continually adapt to the new challenges we face and plan to add 15 new people to our sales force and focus on collaboration opportunities.